anshulyadav1791/js.notes/README.md

 Q..
 For a given array with prices of 5 items -> [98, 83, 83, 35, 43]  <br>
     All items have an offer 10% OFF on them.
 Change the array to store fimal price price after applying offer.

+## Array Methods
+    push()  //add to end
+    pop()  //delete from end & return
+    toString()  //converts array to string
+    concat()  //joins multiple arrays & returns result shift()   //delete from start & return
+    slice()  //returns a piece of the array splice()  //change original array (add,remove, replace)

+ ## Lets Practice
+ ### Q..
+Create an array to store compaines -> "Blooberg", "Microsoft", "Uber"
+* Remove to first company form the array
+* Remove Uber & add Ola in its place
+* add Amazon at the end